New Fort York: Transfer to Canada

 In 1867, three of the British colonies, including the Province of Canada, united to form the new country of Canada.
 In 1870, the British Army withdrew from the Fort, with the property turned over to the Canadian Militia, the official turnover happening in 1871.
 The fort became mostly vacant, used only by a few military families for living quarters and the Ontario Rifle Association for training and exhibitions.
 In 1874, the new North-West Mounted Police used the fort to train a group of recruits for deployment in Manitoba.

 In 1883, the Government of Canada established the first permanent force of the military and a new military purpose for the fort was established.
 After some repairs, the fort reopened in 1884 as an infantry school and base for the Regiment of Canadian Artillery, Company C, later named The Royal Canadian Regiment (RCR).
 The Company would see its first action the following year in the North-West Rebellion.

 The rifle ranges of the fort led to incidents with passing boats and pedestrians.
 Bullets would occasionally hit boats if they strayed too close and two persons were struck by bullets in 1887.
-The Canadian military purchased land for a new rifle range in 1889 just west of Etobicoke Creek in Toronto Township, just west of Long Branch.
+The Canadian military purchased land for a new rifle range in 1889 just west of Etobicoke Creek in Toronto Township (Lakeview, Mississauga), just west of Long Branch.

 In 1893, The Royal Canadian Dragoons were transferred to the fort.
-That same year the fort was renamed Stanley Barracks after Lord Stanley of Preston, the retired Governor-General of Canada.
+That same year the fort was renamed Stanley Barracks after Lord Stanley of Preston, the retired Governor General of Canada.
 Lord Stanley is also famous for donating hockey's Stanley Cup.
 In 1894, the Dragoons performed their first Dragoon Musical Ride described as "drill pattern formation riding to music at three and a half paces."
 The Musical Ride would be performed for many years by the Dragoons until they became an armoured regiment in 1940.
 It was a popular feature of the CNE Grandstand show.

 Later in the 1890s, troops of the Dragoons and the RCR from the fort helped to police the Yukon Gold Rush.
 Troops of the Dragoons and RCR also joined British forces fighting in South Africa in the Second Boer War.
 The better pay offered to soldiers to fight in South Africa also led to desertions.
 In 1901, 46 men of the Dragoons and RCR deserted.